The intelligent electricity distribution network (Smart Grid) is the backbone of the energy system.

 The monitoring of overhead power lines has become faster, easier, and more cost-effective with the advent of new Internet of Things (IoT) telecom networks such as NB-IoT and LPWAN.
 Utilizing a line sensor (1) installed between two MV poles (2), grid operators can visualize real-time current flow, optimizing power line capacity for improved electricity distribution.
 The wireless line sensor (1) transmits data through a telecom relay (3) to a secure cloud-based database (4) or an on-premises system.
 The energy management platform (5) can regulate, alert, and notify maintenance teams as needed.
 The latest line sensors leverage the LEM Rogowski coil ART (A) for current measurement, aging detection based on current levels, and prioritization of line capacity.

 Previously, without visibility into the grid, the distributed renewable energy through an overhead line could lead to overloading (depicted in red).
-However, with the implementation of a three-phase line sensor system, excess power in one line can be redistributed to adjacent lines (shown in black), effectively reducing the initial line’s capacity to an acceptable level (depicted in blue).
-This optimized redistribution results in the maximization of the overall capacity output of the power grid (refer to figure 1).
+However, with the implementation of a three-phase line sensor system, excess power in one line can be redistributed to parallel or close lines (shown in black), bringing the initial line’s capacity to an acceptable level (depicted in blue).
+This optimized redistribution results as an optimization of the overall capacity output of the power grid (refer to figure 1).

 Figure 1: Before and after line sensor installation

 Moreover, the line sensor (designed for 1-35kV distribution grids) offers periodic time-synchronized measurements, enhancing situational awareness and operational efficiency.
-It provides information on current, including both amplitude and phase, as well as conductor surface temperature.
-The sensor also detects fault conditions, enabling swift identification and notification.
+It provides information on electrical parameters, as well as conductor surface temperature.
+The sensor also detects fault conditions, enabling their identification and notification.
 In a meshed network, this three-phase line sensor system ensures real-time equalization among different lines.
-For AC measurement, the LEM ART split-core Rogowski coil is employed, offering several advantages, as summarized in the table below, compared to two other current measurement techniques used in the line sensor.
+For AC measurement, the LEM ART split-core Rogowski coil offers several advantages, as summarized in the table below, compared to two other current measurement techniques normally used.

 LEM provides innovative, accurate, reliable, easy-to install, non-intrusive smart grid sensors for better performance of the grid and smarter cities.